JJBR13/Justin-Brown-milestone-project-one/README.md

 - Camptoo: used this company's cancellation policy text to create my cancellation_policy.html file.
 [Find Here](https://www.camptoo.co.uk/policies/cancellation/flex)

 - Multi Device Website Mockup Generator: enabling quick, professional mock-up of the site to be used within README.md [Find Here](https://techsini.com/multi-mockup/index.php)

+### Logo Creation

+- Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): this allowed the camper van icon to be used and imported, creating the company logo and favicon.